 - Added the egg.
 Closed it up and used a little tape too.

-- Then we trekked out to the porch and …. wait wait first we made predictions.
+- Then we trekked out to the porch and …. wait!
+First, we made predictions.
 My son predicted it would be OK.
-I thought it would be smashed.
-Then he dropped it .
+I said it would crack.
+Then he dropped it.

 - It didn’t crack!

 - “Let’s do it ’til it cracks!”
 OK!